Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: Acknowledgements

 \section{Acknowledgements}

-We thank Michal Abrahamowicz, Thomas Richardson, Terry Therneau, and Lu Tian for helpful discussions.
+We thank Michal Abrahamowicz, Thomas Richardson, Terry Therneau, Lu Tian, and Ang Yu for helpful comments about early versions of this work.
 R.T.~was supported by the National Institutes of Health (5R01 EB001988-16) and the National Science Foundation (19 DMS1208164).
 S.B.~was supported by the Foundations of Data Science Institute postdoctoral fellowship.